-Of course, we can't do any of this without our dedicated colleagues.
-Their hard work behind the scenes underpins that collective "One North" voice our Members speak with, ensuring they have the evidence on which to make their bold claims for our region's future.
+Of course, we can't do any of this without our colleagues.
+Their hard work behind the scenes underpins the collective "One North" voice with which our Members speak.
+In this difficult time they have shown their resilience, dedication and commitment to the Northern agenda, and we thank them for working so hard in uncertain times